arangodb/arangodb-tinkerpop-provider/README.md

 Existing graphs are never modified automatically.

-Collection names (vertex and edge collections) will be prefixed with the graph name if they aren't already.

 ## Graph Types

 The ArangoDB TinkerPop Provider supports two graph types, which can be configured with the property